 Housing / Pygmy Goats

 If you are looking for a four-legged pet for your garden or want more animals on your farm, pygmy goats are the ideal choice.
 Of course, they need special care, but it’s not hard to take care of them once you know what they need.
-If you give a suitable shelter, they can also live in the most harsh weather conditions.
+If you give a suitable shelter, they can also live in the harshest weather conditions.

 How Many Pygmy Goats Should You Keep?